MaxMohammadi/influxdb-satellite-telemetry/README.md

 # influxdb-satellite-telemetry
-Using IninfluxDB for storage of simulated satellite telemetry
+Using InfluxDB for storage of simulated satellite telemetry

 # Why Use InfluxDB for Spacecraft Telemetry
 If you’re not already familiar, InfluxDB is a time-series database from InfluxData that is much better than relational databases like Postgres, and document databases like MongoDB, at collecting time-series data